FURK4NGG/blacklayer/README.md

 Then, compile the blacklayer.c file!

 ## Here are the available settings in hypridle.conf:
-In hypridle.conf, the 'timeout:' values define how long the system must remain completely idle (no keyboard or mouse input) before an action is triggered.
+In hypridle.conf, the 'timeout:' values define how long the system must remain completely idle (no keyboard or mouse input) before the corresponding lock or sleep scripts are executed.
 <br><br>

 ## ❓ HOW IT WORKS ❓